sujithvj/Technical-Chatbot/README.md

-# Syncfusion ChatBot
+# Technical ChatBot

-A simple ChatBot which answers Syncfusion component related common queries and provide reliable solution to customer end.
+A simple ChatBot which answers component related common queries and provide reliable solution to customer end.

 ## Getting Started